stacks-network/docs/src/pages/understand-stacks/stacking.md

 ![stacking flow](/images/stacking-delegation-illustration.png)

 - Before Stacking can be initiated for a token holder, the delegator needs to be granted permission to Stack on behalf of the account owner.
 The permission is restricted to the maximum amount the delegator is allowed to Stack.
+The maximum amount is not limited by the available funds and can be set much higher.
 An account can only be associated with one single delegator
 - The account has to define the delegation relationship.
-They can optionally restrict the reward address that must be used and the expiration burn block height for the permission, thus limiting the time a delegator has permission to Stack
+They can optionally restrict the Bitcoin reward address that must be used for payouts, and the expiration burn block height for the permission, thus limiting the time a delegator has permission to Stack
 - Delegators have to lock Stacks from different accounts ("pooling phase") until they reach the minimum amount of Stacks required to participate in Stacking
-- Once a delegator locks enough STX tokens, they can finalize and commit their participation in the next reward cycle(s).
-The delegator must send a commitment for each account they want to include
+- Once a delegator locks enough STX tokens, they can finalize and commit their participation in the next reward cycle(s)
 - Certain delegation relationships may allow the STX holder to receive the payout directly from the miner (step 5/6)
 - The termination of the delegation relationship can either happen automatically based on set expiration rules or by actively revoking delegation rights

--> Note that the delegation flow allows reward addresses to be used multiple times.
-This is not the case for the individual Stacking flow.
+If you would like to implement this flow in your own wallet, exchange, or any other application, please have a look at this tutorial:

+[@page-reference | inline]
+| /understand-stacks/integrate-stacking-delegation

 ## PoX mining